 - Purchase of own shares; and

 A company can redeem redeemable shares:

 - out of profits;

-- out of the proceeds of a fresh/new issue of shares;
+- from the proceeds of a new issue of shares; or

 - out of capital.